What is Smog?

-Smog is often caused by heavy traffic, high temperatures, sunshine and calm winds.
-These are few of the factors behind increasing level of air pollution in atmosphere.
+Smog is often caused by heavy traffic, high temperatures, sunshine, and calm winds.
+These are a few of the factors behind an increasing level of air pollution in the atmosphere.
 During the winter months when the wind speeds are low, it helps the smoke and fog to become stagnate at a place forming smog and increasing pollution levels near the ground closer to where people are respiring.
 It hampers visibility and disturbs the environment.

 Smog is harmful and it is evident from the components that form it and effects that can happen from it.
-It is harmful to humans, animals, plants and the nature as a whole.
-Many people deaths were recorded, notably those relating to bronchial diseases.
-Heavy smog is responsible for decreasing the UV radiation greatly.
-Thus heavy smog results in a low production of the crucial natural element vitamin D leading to cases of rickets among people.
+It is harmful to humans, animals, plants, and nature as a whole.
+Many people deaths were recorded, notably, those relating to bronchial diseases.
+Heavy smog is responsible for decreasing UV radiation greatly.
+Thus heavy smog results in low production of the crucial natural element vitamin D leading to cases of rickets among people.

 When a city or town gets covered in smog, the effects are felt immediately.
 Smog can be responsible for any ailment from minor pains to deadly pulmonary diseases such as lung cancer.
 Smog is well known for causing irritation in the eye.
 It may also result in inflammation in the tissues of lungs; giving rise to pain in the chest.
 Other issues or illnesses such as cold and pneumonia are also related to smog.
 The human body faces great difficulty in defending itself against the harmful effects of smog.

 Minor exposure to smog can lead to greater threats of asthma attacks; people suffering from asthma problems must avoid exposure.
-Smog also causes pre-mature deaths and affects densely populated areas building it up to dangerous levels.
-The highly affected people include old people, kids and those with cardiac and respiratory complications as they have easy tendency to be at disadvantage of asthma.
+Smog also causes premature deaths and affects densely populated areas building it up to dangerous levels.
+The highly affected people include old people, kids and those with cardiac and respiratory complications as they have an easy tendency to be a disadvantage of asthma.

 So how should you fight with the forceful impact of smog?
 It can be reduced by implementing modifications in your lifestyle, decreasing the consumption of fuels that are non-renewable and by replacing them with alternate sources of fuel which will reduce toxic emissions from vehicles.